There's nothing like a warm, cozy cup of coffee in the morning, especially when it's infused with the rich, caramel-like sweetness of brown sugar.

 How do you store this creamer?

-Since homemade brown sugar coffee creamer doesn’t contain preservatives like store-bought versions, proper storage is key to keeping it fresh and safe to use.
+Since homemade brown sugar coffee creamer doesn't have the same stabilizers as many store-bought versions, proper storage helps it stay fresh and taste its best.

 Always store the creamer in the refrigerator.
 Since it contains dairy, it should be kept cold at all times.